Design by Experience

 Carrying the entirely new concept of the OUTSTAR 48 Carbon through all the internal discussions was not easy.
 Too much of it seemed to come from another planet: 48 feet without an aft cabin, with just one bathroom, a lengthwise dinghy garage, an asymmetric off-set companionway, an engine compartment with two engines, and the solar targa with main sheet.

 It was worth the effort, since the advantages for the small crew are clear to see.
 The new approach offers the kind of details and space that are otherwise found only on significantly larger boats.
-The first OUTSTAR 48 should be fully fledged in June 2019 and ready for its first public appearance at the Cannes Boat Show 2019.
+The first OUTSTAR 48 should be fully completed by 2020, including the interior fittings, and be ready for its first public appearance at the Cannes Boat Show 2020.